Madhuparna04/RCU_Supremica_Verifier/RCU_dynticks/README.md

 Cases not handled:

-IRQ in kernel mode is not handled here i.e., rcu_dyntick with context = IRQ and oldensting = 0 and newnesting = 2
+1. IRQ in kernel mode is not handled here i.e., rcu_dyntick with context = IRQ and oldensting = 0 and newnesting =

+2. Deferred QS report in rcu_preempt_deferred_qs_irqrestore().